 One of the objectives of events is to draw attention to your brand.
-In this article on communication and awareness events, we will present you the relevant KPI's to allow you to measure their success.
+In this article on communication and awareness events, we will present you with the relevant KPIs to allow you to measure their success.

-Whether it is a product launch, a presentation of a new offer, an exceptional company celebration or a customer event, your event has marketing purposes.
+Whether it is a product launch, a new offer presentation, a company celebration, or a customer event, your event has marketing purposes.

 There are two types of events: